Maxp297/mariupol_urbicide/readme.md

 ### Testing

-There are some tests in the `tests` folder that can be run with a simple invokation of `pytest` from project root
+There are some tests in the `tests` folder that can be run with a simple invocation of `pytest` from project root

 ### Service Architecture